spencerbrook/Mech458-Project/README.md

 # Mech458-Project
-Lab projects for Mech 458 at uvic
+Final Lab project for Mech 458 at uvic
+Sorted pieces in 34s with 1 error